qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

   it to an existing vertex or segment.

-  The tolerance setting affects all tools that work with snapping and applies by default to new layers and projets.
+  The tolerance setting affects all tools that work with snapping and applies by default to new layers and projects.
 It can however be overridden at layer level (see :ref:`snapping_options`).

 .. index:: Search radius